...

 This is where their inbound call center partner shines.
 The outsourced team is already up to speed on the product catalog and ordering system.
 When the holiday tidal wave hits, they seamlessly handle hundreds of calls an hour—placing orders, answering shipping questions, and even upselling special holiday gift sets.

-This allows the coffee brand to capture every bit of revenue during their busiest season without the massive overhead of a temporary workforce.
+So, the coffee brand to captures every bit of revenue during their busiest season without the massive overhead of a temporary workforce.
 The beauty of an inbound service is its scalability; they only pay for what they need, which keeps things profitable while ensuring customers get flawless service.
 You can get a better sense of how these pieces fit together by exploring the top 10 services provided by call centers.

 Scheduling Appointments and Managing Reservations